The importance of taking your medicines

 Tips and tools for remembering to take them

-You may find that you have been prescribed a number of medicines for your heart failure, and that you need to take them at different times of the day.
-The followng tips and tools may help you to remember to take your medicines at the right time:
+You may find that you have been prescribed several medicines for your heart failure, and that you need to take them at different times of the day.
+The following tips and tools may help you to remember to take your medicines at the right time:

 - Make a wall chart with the names of your medicines, the dose, and the time of day you need to take them.